 If you love hiking, we suggest reaching the peak of Capanne Mount, which is a fascinating challenge being one of the highest points of the entire Island with its 1019 meters above sea level.
 Walking along the trails that lead to the peak you will discover the beautiful Mediterranean scrub and its unique scent.

 The Monte Capanne is also a perfect environment for several plants and animals.
-As matter of fact, here you can catch sight of wild boars or mouflons.
+Here you can catch sight of wild boars or mouflons.

 Monte Capanne on Elba Island